input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Compounding the issue, the normal Haskell toolchain was not designed for an edge case like GHCJS.
-So GHCJS required that the normal tooling, e.g., Cabal and Stack, could distinguish between upstream GHC library code and GHCJS code.
+So GHCJS required that the normal tooling, e.g., Cabal and Stack, could distinguish between GHC and GHCJS compilers.
 This meant that the GHCJS developers had to maintain the GHC fork, develop GHCJS, and patch or contribute to Cabal and Stack.
 Simply put, the maintenance burden was much too high per developer.
 Examples of differences between GHCJS and GHC: